-To address this need, NH DES will institute a renewed, limited, effort to collect targeted water quality data from surface waters where data is needed but might otherwise go unsampled.
-Synoptic monitoring by NH DES in this manner will be rooted in the use of a stratified rotating basin approach centered around the 10-digit hydrologic unit code (HUC 10; n=81) as a way to systematically generate statewide data on a watershed basis.
+To address this need, NHDES will institute a renewed, yet limited, effort to collect targeted water quality data from surface waters where data is needed but might otherwise go unsampled.
+Synoptic monitoring by NHDES in this manner will be rooted in the use of a stratified rotating basin approach centered on the 10-digit hydrologic unit code (HUC 10; n=81) as a way to systematically generate statewide data on a watershed basis.
 At a minimum, the new approach would include sampling of a least one representative lake or pond and one representative river segment in 8 to 10 HUC 10s every year.
-In this manner, a full statewide rotation of each HUC 10 watershed would be completed on a 10-year cycle.
-HUC 10s designated for sampling by NH DES staff in any given year will be spatially distributed throughout the state (Figure 5) and based on a predetermined schedule (Appendix E).
-A spatially balanced approach is preferred to track the effects of widespread uncontrollable environmental events (e.g. drought) throughout the state and not incorrectly associating them with a particular region as is possible with a geographically focused rotating sampling design.
-The statewide rotational design is made possible by the relatively small geographic area of New Hampshire allowing field personnel to easily travel to and from most locations in the state on any given day or sampling multiple watersheds within a pre-planned timeframe.
+In this manner, a full statewide for sampling by NHDES staff in any given year will be spatially distributed throughout the state (Figure 5) and based on a predetermined schedule (Appendix E).
+A spatially balanced approach was selected to track the effects of widespread uncontrollable environmental events (e.g., drought) throughout the state and not incorrectly associating them with a particular region as is possible with a geographically focused rotating sampling design.
+The statewide rotational design is made possible by the relatively small geographic area of New Hampshire allowing field personnel to travel to and from most locations in the state on any given day or sampling multiple watersheds within a pre-planned timeframe.